pathcl/osquery/docs/wiki/development/building.md

 WARNING: This will install or build various dependencies on the build host that are not required to "use" osquery, only build osquery binaries and packages.

 If you're trying to run our automatic tool on a machine that is extremely customized and configured, `make deps` may try to install software that conflicts with software you have installed.
 If this happens, please create an issue and/or submit a pull request with a fix.
 We'd like to support as many operating systems as possible.

+In almost all cases `git`, GNU `make`, and `bash` are required for the build.
+In some cases the dependencies target will attempt to pull them in.

 ## Building on OS X